On my way out to my Aunt and Uncles to pick Shannon up, I had to pull over and take a few shots of the rime ice.

 I wore my Mindshift camera backpack for the second time ever, and for the first time since last October.
 Last time I really noticed the heat and hard panel on my back.
 This time I was thankful for the windbreak.
 I still had issues always getting the latch to catch after putting the waist camera part back into the backpack.
 I realized again it couldn’t be any smaller in the camera section.
 I used my lightweight MeFoto tripod instead of my regular one and it’s just not the same as using one I know every twist, turn, lock and knob.
 I’ve only used it twice and I forgot what part to turn to make the center column quit extending.
 I either need to use it more or just carry my heavier one.

 We left there and got she-crab soup and split a burger at Bayfront Grill in Lake Lure.
 Then without the help of navigation, we found Cedar Creek Cascades/Falls in Rutherfordton, which I surprisingly didn’t see a listing for in Kevin Adams waterfall book.
 If someone knows what page it is on in the 3rd edition please let me know.
+I didn’t see any “no trespassing” signs and thanks to Shannon it was left with less litter than when we got there, as she started picking up trash.

 We continued past to Hwy 9, passing Shumont Road and the landslide I just saw the week prior and back Chimney Rock Road to a last minute sunset at Jump Off Rock.

 Shannon has used GPS units in the past but gave a vote to Gaia maps I recently heard about.
-Since I ran out of time to research before black Friday, I think I’ll just plan on getting that when I update my phone.
+Since I ran out of time to research before Black Friday, I think I’ll just plan on getting that when I update my phone.
 We hope to make it to Alaska while Wes & Shannon still live there and can show us the local spots.
 I struggled to find places to show her and will start a pinboard so I don’t forget my ideas.

 My legs and lungs got quite the workout especially as little as I’ve been hiking.
 I got out the next day to do some much need yardwork and stretch the muscles and work my kinks out and by then I’d pretty much quit coughing.